How To Study Medicine With BTEC

 Can you get into medicine with BTEC?

-There are a lot of different degrees associated with BTEC, many different qualifications and a lot of skills that they teach.
+There are a lot of different degrees associated with BTEC, as well as many other qualifications and a lot of skills that they teach.
 This means answering the question quite complicated, but in most circumstances, the answer will be “no”.
 After all, studying at a medical school requires specific skills, so a BTEC in hospitality or sport probably won’t prepare you for medical education.

 Most medical universities require A-levels in Biology, Chemistry and Physics to consider your application, and BTEC, especially an unrelated one to medicine, just doesn’t cut it.
 Think of it this way: BTEC degrees are intended to help you get a job in business or technology, while A-levels are intended to help you get a science-based education.